TacoJS/tacojs.github.io/pages/sponsorship.md

 During the event, sponsors have a chance to talk to attendees in a casual setting.
 Here are some other things you get with your sponsorship:

 - **Stage time**: Two minutes of stage time to do whatever you want with (the more creative the better).
-- **Free tickets**: Two tickets for people at your company (please, no recruiters).
+- **Free tickets**: Two tickets for people at your company (no recruiters).
 - **Swag and merch**: Place to put stickers and swag on the check-in desk or on tables around the venue.
-- **Branding**: Featured in the emails to the attendees and shown on the TacoJS site.
+- **Branding**: Featured in the reminder emails to the attendees and shown on the TacoJS site.
 - **Opt-in email list**: We ask all attendees whether they’d like to be contacted by sponsors.
 We’ll share the contact information of those (and only those) who have opted in.

 (Note: during the first few months of TacoJS, we may adjust the sponsorship package to match the needs of running our meetup.
 We will give you a month's notice before changing anything, and all leftover funds will always go to non-profits.
 See [https://github.com/TacoJS/tacojs.github.io/issues/5](https://github.com/TacoJS/tacojs.github.io/issues/5) for more info.)

 ## History

 The first session was in July 2016 and it has been held monthly ever since.
 We use funds to cover the cost of food, the venue, and equipment. **We donate all unused funds each month to non-profits** such as Coded by Kids, Hopeworks, Code for Philly, StudentRND, and GirlDevelopIt.

 ## Speakers & Attendees

 Our past speakers have worked as developers at established companies, as well as smaller startups.
 Here are a few of those companies:

 - Automattic